 - BAC of 0.04% or higher, in any vehicle requiring a commercial driver license (CDL)-with or without a CDL issued to the driver.

 Besides the crippling cost of DUI/DWI penalties, the suspension or revoking of one’s license can cause immense challenges, especially when a suspension directly impacts the financial wellbeing of your family and your economic livelihood.
 The skilled attorneys at Sevens Legal can help maintain your license or adjust permissions to allow the continuation of commuting to an essential workplace.

-The Law Offices of Sevens Legal, APC, understands DUI cases inside and out, and they are committed to uncovering contradictory evidence, procedural errors, or violations of your rights.
+The Law Offices of Sevens Legal Criminal Lawyers, understands DUI cases inside and out, and they are committed to uncovering contradictory evidence, procedural errors, or violations of your rights.
 We determine the correct defense strategy based on the facts pertaining to your case.
-Sevens Legal, APC, handles all DUI cases such as:
+Sevens Legal Criminal Lawyers, handles all DUI cases such as:

 - First DUI Offense DUI: Almost 80% of our clients who are first offenders have their cases resolved without a DUI conviction.